eninedev/eninedev.github.io/entropy/index.md

 Applications who pass the video interview process will be asked to take an Aptitude Test.

-> IMPORTANT<br>
+ℹ️ IMPORTANT<br>
-> The test is important at 1E9 Advisors and failure to meet the minimum requirements will result in automatic disqualifaction for entry to the Program.
-> Exceptions are at the sole discretion of 1E9 Advisors.
+The test is important at 1E9 Advisors and failure to meet the minimum requirements will result in automatic disqualifaction for entry to the Program.
+Exceptions are at the sole discretion of 1E9 Advisors.

 ### Interview

 Applicants who pass the aptitude test will be invited to an in-person interview at our offices in Pune.

-> IMPORTANT<br>
+ℹ️ IMPORTANT<br>
-> All interviews must be in-person only.
+All interviews must be in-person only.

 ### Offer Letter